 An appointment to see a counselor at the Lakewood campus can be made be either calling 732.987.2680 or by stopping in at the center.
 We request that students coming to the center for the first appointment arrive 15 minutes early to ensure that accurate and helpful information is obtained to speed the initial intake process.

-After hours, please contact PESS, if this is an emergency: 732.886.4474 or go to Kimball Medical Center at: 600 River Road in Lakewood.
+After hours, please contact PESS, if this is an emergency: 732.886.4474 or go to Monmouth Medical Center, Southern Campus at: 600 River Road in Lakewood.
 If you are experiencing domestic violence issues, you can call Providence House at 732-244-8259.
 Counseling Services are accredited by the International Association of Counseling Services, Inc.

 If you or a friend are struggling with mental health issues, ULifeLine can help.